A Model-Consistent Data-Driven Computational Strategy for PDE Joint Inversion Problems: Numerical experiments

+We now present some simulation results on the acoustic wave propagation model~\eqref{EQ:Wave}-\eqref{EQ:Wave Data}.
+We use the transmission geometry where the illuminating sources are placed on one side of the medium, while the receivers are placed on the opposite side of the medium.
+This is the setup in ultrasound transmission tomography~\cite{HeSaSc-PMB13}; see the setup in the right plot of Figure~\ref{FIG:Domain}.
+To mimic wave propagation in the free space, which is the model used in applications, we use the standard technique of perfectly matched layers (PML)~\cite{Berenger-JCP94,Johnson-MIT07}.
+In a nutshell, we surround the medium to be reconstructed with a layer of specially designed (absorbing) medium such that waves exiting the medium will not be bounced back into the medium again.
+The details of the implementation and benchmark of the forward solver are documented in~\cite{Cheng-Thesis25}.

-We use the time-domain stagger-grid finite difference scheme that adopts a second-order in both the time and the spatial directions to solve the wave equation~\eqref{EQ:Wave 2d}, then record the wave signal starting at time $t_0 = 0$ until the termination time $T$ for each time step.
-The spatial grid is taken to be the uniform Cartesian grid $(x_i,y_j) = (i\Delta x,-1+j\Delta y),i,j = 0,1,\cdots,M$ with $\Delta x = \Delta y = 1/M$.
-The receivers are equally placed on the bottom boundary, coinciding with the grid points, namely, there are $M + 1$ receivers for each pair of $(\kappa, \rho)$.
+We use the time-domain stagger-grid finite difference scheme that adopts a second-order accuracy in both the time and the spatial directions to solve the wave equation~\eqref{EQ:Wave}, then record the wave signal starting at time $t_0 = 0$ until the termination time $T$ for each time step.
+The spatial grid is taken to be the uniform Cartesian grid $(x_i,z_j) = (i\Delta x,-1+j\Delta z),i,j = 0,1,\cdots,M$ with $\Delta x = \Delta z = 1/M$.
+The receivers are equally placed on the bottom boundary, coinciding with the grid points; namely, there are $M + 1$ receivers for each pair of $(\kappa, \rho)$.
 We then record the measured data of the form~\eqref{EQ:Wave Data} for the reconstructions.

-\paragraph{Numerical Experiment (III).} It is clear that learning stage of our data-driven two-stage joint inversion procedure is independent of the physical model involved, besides of the fact that we use the physical model to constrain the learning process so that the learned relation is consistent with the underlying physical model.
-Therefore, here we omit the learning stage to save space but focus on the joint reconstruction.
-The true density $\rho$ in our numerical experiment takes the form
+\paragraph{Experiment III.} The learning stage of our data-driven two-stage joint inversion procedure is independent of the physical model involved, besides the fact that we use the physical model to constrain the learning process so that the learned relation is consistent with the underlying physical model.
+Therefore, here, we omit the learning stage to save space but focus on the joint reconstruction.
+The true relation between the density $\rho$ and the bulk modulus $\kappa$ is taken as